Manual Instruction

 Automatic slice registration

 Operating Instructions The interface for the brain slice automatic registration service is shown in the figure below.
-Locate the "Upload Slice" button group ① on the right side, and click the "Upload tiff" button to upload the 2D brain slice image in tif/tiff format for registration from your local device.
+Locate the “Upload Slice“ button group ① on the right side, and click the “Upload tiff“ button to upload the 2D brain slice image in tif/tiff format for registration from your local device.
+(Optional) Upload the second slice, which is previously co-registered to the first uploaded slice.
 The uploaded image must be a mouse brain slice sampled at a resolution of 10 micrometers; slices with a resolution of 1 micrometer cannot be processed due to their large size.
-Once the upload is completed, select the type of the uploaded image in the "Choose the type of uploaded slice" radio button ②.
 Currently, only PI, DAPI, and Label images are supported.
-Next, click the "Start" button in the "Calculate the corresponding plane from the atlas" button group ③ and wait for the result from the server.
-During the calculation process, the "Start" button will be disabled, so please be patient.
+Next, click the “Start“ button in the “Calculate the corresponding plane from the atlas“ button group ② and wait for the result from the server.
+During the calculation process, the “Start“ button will be disabled, so please be patient.

-Once the calculation is complete, the "Start" button will become available again.
-At this point, a preview image of the calculation result will appear below the "Start" button ④, which can be enlarged by left-clicking.
-The "Save" button ⑤ to the right of the "Start" button will also become clickable.
-By clicking this "Save" button, users can download the calculation result to their local device.
-Additionally, users can click the "View result" button ⑥ below the preview image to display the calculation result in the main window, as shown in ⑦.
+Once the calculation is complete, the “Start“ button will become available again.
+At this point, a preview image of the calculation result will appear below the “Start“ button ③, which can be enlarged by left-clicking.
+The “Save“ button ④ to the right of the “Start“ button will also become clickable.
+By clicking this “Save“ button, users can download the calculation result to their local device.
+Additionally, users can click the “View result“ button ⑤ below the preview image to display the calculation result in the main window, as shown in ⑥.Users can also check the fliplr option ⑦ on the right side of the slice, and then click on the single option first ⑧.
+The image in the main window will flip and display.

 Data sharing